 Hiring new staff members is probably one of the most challenging aspects of growing a business.
 While every new hire you make has the potential to bring fresh opportunities, recruiting staff also carries a few risks that could negatively impact your business.

-According to a survey of small-to-medium-sized businesses in Australia, almost a third (27%) said they had lost money as the result of a bad hire while 21% said they had lost clients or good staff members because of them.
+According to a survey of small-to-medium-sized businesses in Australia, almost a third (27 per cent) said they had lost money as the result of a bad hire while 21 per cent said they had lost clients or good staff members because of them.

 So, it’s essential to get your hiring right the first time around, here are some tips to help you refine your processes.

 It doesn’t matter whether you have three other employees or 30 others, every workplace has a ‘culture’.
 Your working culture is made up of a series of shared values which could be anything from transparency, mutual respect and a sense of fun to empowerment and team spiritedness – among plenty of other possibilities.

 Once you’ve gained a clear idea about the sort of cultural qualities that makes your workforce tick, it’s important to remember that hiring for cultural fit doesn’t mean hiring people who are all the same.

 Instead, when reviewing applications and carrying out interviews, you should be looking for people who are likely to add to your culture by offering unique skills and perspectives while adhering to those core values you identified.

 Be sure about what you’re hiring for